mbernste/mbernste.github.io/_posts/2023-05-29-matrix_spaces.md

 Row spaces
 ----------

-The **row space** of a matrix is the vector space spanned by the row-vectors of a matrix:
+The **row space** of a matrix is the vector space spanned by its row-vectors:

 <span style="color:#0060C6">**Definition 2 (row space):** Given a matrix $\boldsymbol{A}$, the **column space** of $\boldsymbol{A}$, is the vector space that spans the row-vectors of $\boldsymbol{A}$</span>